Rivers of Blood speech: Speech

+I can already hear the chorus of execration.
+How dare I say such a horrible thing?
+How dare I stir up trouble and inflame feelings by repeating such a conversation?

+The answer is that I do not have the right not to do so.
 Here is a decent, ordinary fellow Englishman, who in broad daylight in my own town says to me, his Member of Parliament, that the country will not be worth living in for his children.
 I simply do not have the right to shrug my shoulders and think about something else.
 What he is saying, thousands and hundreds of thousands are saying and thinking—not throughout Great Britain, perhaps, but in the areas that are already undergoing the total transformation to which there is no parallel in a thousand years of English history.
 Those whom the gods wish to destroy, they first make mad.
 We must be mad, literally mad, as a nation to be permitting the annual inflow of some 50,000 dependents, who are for the most part the material of the future growth of the immigrant descended population.
 It is like watching a nation busily engaged in heaping up its own funeral pyre.
 So insane are we that we actually permit unmarried persons to immigrate for the purpose of founding a family with spouses and fiancées whom they have never seen.

 Powell quoted a letter he received from a woman in Northumberland, about an elderly woman living on a Wolverhampton street where she was the only white resident.
 The woman's husband and two sons had died in the Second World War and she had rented out the rooms in her house.
 Once immigrants had moved into the street in which she lived, her white lodgers left.
 Two black men had knocked on her door at 7:00 am to use her telephone to call their employers, but she refused, as she would have done to any other stranger knocking at her door at such an hour, and was subsequently verbally abused.
 The woman had asked her local authority for a rates reduction, but was told by a council officer to let out the rooms of her house.
 When the woman said the only tenants would be black, the council officer replied: "Racial prejudice won't get you anywhere in this country."